D7EAD/CoinGecko/documentation/README.md

 <br><br>
 <h2>Examples</h2>
 <p>All functions (except ping) return a <code>gecko::web::response</code> struct upon completion.
-You can find the definition of the struct and its members below:
+You can find the struct and its members below:

 ```c
 typedef struct response {